m-fazeel/m-fazeel/README.md

 ## About me

-Hello, world! 👋 I'm Mujaddad Fazeel, a passionate and dedicated Full Stack Developer and Computer Science Senior.
-Driven by a relentless pursuit of knowledge, I aspire to leverage my comprehensive education and burgeoning experience to contribute innovatively to society with cutting-edge software solutions.
+I'm Mujaddad Fazeel, a passionate and dedicated Software Engineer.

 ## 👨‍💻 Technologies & Skills